0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

   * Testability
     * "The development team must implement unit tests for all methods except methods that implement Input/Output operations."
     * "The unit tests should be implemented using the JUnit 4 framework."
-    * The JaCoCo plugin should be used to generate the coverage report."
+    * "The JaCoCo plugin should be used to generate the coverage report."